 The ethical arguments for and against astrakhan aren’t new.
 A 1905 article explains how the mother and baby are both killed to source the fur, but claims that as the meat is eaten, it is not inhumane.
 Unfortunately it appears that today most commercial astrakhan is raised and killed almost exclusively for the fur.

-Despite my acceptance of vintage fur, and the availability of ethically (natural death) sourced slink astrakhan in New Zealand, I just can’t bring myself to wear it.
+Despite my acceptance of vintage fur, and the availability of ethically (natural death) sourced slink astrakhan in New Zealand, I just can’t bring myself to wear it in any form.
+The whole concept is too awful and inhumane.
 I know that it is illogical, it’s the ‘Bambi’ effect, and doesn’t ‘match’ with my other garment choices, but that doesn’t change my reaction.
 Sometimes people aren’t logical: that’s what makes us human.

 O’Hara, Georgina, The Encyclopedia of Fashion: From 1840 to the 1980s.
 London: Thames and Hudson Ltd. 1986